1st Army Corps (Soviet Union): Second formation

 The corps reappeared in BSSA on 1 June 1942 directly subordinated to the North Caucasian Front, and made up of four rifle brigades.
 Thereafter, the last 1942 BSSA mention of the corps is on 1 August 1942.

 Third formation and Cold War

 The 1st Rifle Corps reappears in the BSSA on 1 September 1943 as part of the Northwestern Front.
 Final mention on 1 May 1945 subordinated to the 1st Shock Army, Leningrad Front, and in command of the 306th, 344th, and 357th Rifle Divisions.
 The corps headquarters, as well as the 4th Shock Army, was moved to Central Asia after the end of the war and established at Ashgabat.
 On 25 June 1957 it was renamed the 1st Army Corps.
-In April 1970, the corps headquarters was moved to Semipalatinsk, where in September 1981 it was raised in status to become 32nd Army.
-A tank division may have moved to Semipalatinsk alongside the corps headquarters.
+In April 1970, the corps headquarters was moved to Semipalatinsk, and 78th Tank Division moved it headquarters from Ashkabad (Turkmen SSR) to Ayaguz (Kazakh SSR) at the same time.
+In September 1981 it was raised in status to become 32nd Army.

 32nd Army was redesignated 1st Army Corps once again on 1 March 1988, but on 4 June 1991 the headquarters was again renamed to become 40th Army.